aaronshaver/gpt-personas-microblog-simulator/README.md

 1. Have Docker available on your system: https://docs.docker.com/get-docker/
 1. Get your OpenAI API key into an environment variable on your local system: https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key
+    1. Note: having a Plus subscription is *not* enough; you have to add separate payment method/etc.
 1. `docker-compose up --build`
 1. Open `localhost` in a web browser
+1. Open `localhost/admin` to inject messages into the stream

 ## Customize your own fictional world